Cruel fact in capitalism 'Okja'

 Story

-The film follows Mija, a young girl living peacefully in the mountains of South Korea with her best friend, Okja—a massive but gentle animal created by a global corporation as part of an agricultural experiment.
-For Mija, Okja is not a product or scientific achievement, but family.
+The film follows Mija, a young girl living peacefully in the mountains of South Korea with her closest companion, Okja, a massive genetically engineered animal created by a powerful international corporation.

 Themes and Meaning